Advantage Home Finance logo

 How Much Can I Borrow as a First-Time Buyer?

 Borrowing usually starts with looking at your household income, but it does not end there.
-Lenders also look at regular outgoings, credit commitments, household circumstances and how comfortable the payments look over time if interest change.
+Lenders also look at regular outgoings, credit commitments, household circumstances and how comfortable the payments look over time if interest rates change.

 Borrowing usually starts with looking at your household income, but it does not end there.
-Lenders also look at regular outgoings, credit commitments, household circumstances and how comfortable the payments look over time if interest change.
+Lenders also look at regular outgoings, credit commitments, household circumstances and how comfortable the payments look over time if interest rates change.

 Income multiples